mcastling/mcastling.github.io/NUItutorials/text-label.md

 #### Drop Shadow

 To add a drop-shadow to the text, simply set the SHADOW property.
-Shadow parameters can be set through a json string, see the examples below.
+Shadow parameters can be set through a JSON string, see the examples below.

 ~~~{.cs}